nhscc/learner-resources/administration/aws-workspaces.md

 2. WorkSpaces (except the NHSCC WorkSpace) must be [rebooted](https://docs.aws.amazon.com/workspaces/latest/adminguide/reboot-workspaces.html).

+> **At this point, this chief judge should look for foreign private keys or other evidence of illegal remote access and penalize/disqualify teams as appropriate.**

 ### Step 5: Prepare for Phase 2

 Some time after judging for PS1 concludes, and **at least 30 minutes before